-Candidates are expected to consider and debate the full range of issues that affected the key concept in the question - in this case the extent to which Charles II was successful in dealing with the challenges that he faced during his reign 1660-1685.
+Candidates are expected to consider and debate the full range of issues that affected the key concept in the question-in this case, to what extent the introduction of the NHS had the greatest impact on the lives of the people of Wales and England in the period from 1945 to 1980.
 They will consider a range of key concepts such as causation, consequence, continuity, change and significance where appropriate and also the relationship between the key characteristics and features associated with the issue in the question.

-Candidates will offer an analysis and evaluation of the extent to which Charles II was successful in dealing with the challenges that faced him during his reign 1660-85.
-In order to reach a substantiated judgement about this issue, candidates may argue that Charles II was very successful in dealing with the challenges that faced him during his reign.
+Candidates will offer an analysis and evaluation of whether the introduction of the NHS had the greatest impact on the lives of the people of Wales and England in the period from 1945 to 1980.
+In order to reach a substantiated judgement about this issue, candidates may argue that health reform did have the greatest impact on the lives of the people of Wales and England in the period from 1945 to 1980.
 The response might support this proposition by considering issues such as: